 Awarded to the club member with the fastest 25 mile time on any open or club event during the season.
 Many of these records have been achieved on club courses, but some at opens.
 With the reduction in club 25 courses, open events will count.

-This award has been discontinued as agreed in a review by the committee in 2021.
+This award has been discontinued as agreed in a review by the committee in 2021 and replaced by the Roger Bacon Cup.

 |1967||F. P. Lane||01:11:06|